Eileen Power

 Eileen Edna Le Poer Power (9 January 1889 – 8 August 1940) was a British economic historian and medievalist.

 Early life and education

-Eileen Power was the eldest daughter of a stockbroker and was born at Altrincham, Cheshire (now part of Greater Manchester) in 1889.
-She was a sister of Rhoda Power, the children's writer and broadcaster, and Beryl Millicent Le Poer Power, a civil servant (1891-1974).
-When she was three her father, a stockbroker, was arrested for fraud and the family moved to Bournemouth to live with Benson Clegg (Power's grandfather).
+Eileen Power was the eldest daughter of Philip Ernest Le Poer Power (born 1860), a stockbroker, and Mabel Grindley, née Clegg (1866–1903). and was born at Altrincham, Cheshire (now part of Greater Manchester) in 1889.
+She was a sister of Rhoda Power, the children's writer and broadcaster, and Beryl Millicent Le Poer Power, a civil servant (1891–1974).
+When she was three her father was arrested for fraud and the family moved to Bournemouth to live with Benson Clegg (Power's grandfather).
 After her mother died of tuberculosis when Power was only 14, she moved to Oxford with her two sisters to live with her aunt.
-Power was educated at Oxford High School for Girls, Girton College, Cambridge, and the Sorbonne.
+Power was educated at the Oxford High School for Girls, then matriculated at Girton College, Cambridge, and the Sorbonne.

-Power was a granddaughter of the Revd Philip Bennett Power.
-Revd Philip Bennett Power, a prolific writer of evangelical tracts, was originally from Waterford, Ireland.
+Power was a granddaughter of the Rev. Philip Bennett Power.
+Philip Power, a prolific writer of evangelical tracts, was originally from Waterford, Ireland.